<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 • Brush and vacuum your pool once a week

-At River Pools, we manufacture world class fiberglass pools for customers across North America.
-In our experience, fiberglass pools are easier to maintain, and they resist algae better than plaster and vinyl pool liners.
+At River Pools, we manufacture world class fiberglass pools for homeowners across North America.
+Fiberglass pools are generally viewed as easier to maintain, and they resist algae better than plaster and vinyl pool liners.

 If you're interested in exploring your fiberglass pool options, feel free to check out our catalog of models, try out our fiberglass pool pricing calculator, or request custom pricing using the button below.